1024th/RV32I-CPU/README.md

 A RISC-V CPU written in Verilog.
 Tomasulo's algorithm is applied to support out-of-order execution.

+## Modules

+- IFetch: Instruction Fetcher with ICache and Branch Predictor.
+  - ICache: 16 cache lines, each line contains 16 instructions.
+    Total size: 16\*16\*4=1024 Bytes.
+    Read the entire cache line from memory if cache misses.
+  - Branch Predictor: Maintain a 2-bit saturating counter for each entry.
+    Use 8 bits of pc to index into one of 256 counters.
+  - Do not issue instruction if RS/LSB/ROB is full in the next cycle.
+- Decoder: decode and issue instruction, purely combinational logic.
+(So whether to issue a new instruction is determined by IFetch.)
+  - Extract opcode, funct3, funct7, rs1, rs2, rd, and imm from instruction.
+  - For rs1 and rs2,
+    - if the register is renamed, calculate its rob_id;
+    - if not, read its value from RegFile.
+- RegFile: Register File, stores the value of 32 registers (and its rob_id, if it is renamed).
+- MemCtrl: Memory Controller, handles memory accesses from IFetch and LSB.
+  - Read all the data (e.g. an entire cache line for IFetch, 4 bytes of data for LoadWord) and return it in one cycle with "done" signal set to true.
+- RS: Reservation Station.
+16 entries.
+- ALU: Arithmetic Logic Unit of RS.
+- LSB: Load Store Buffer.
+16 entries.
+  - I/O read should wait until it becomes the head of ROB to avoid the execution of incorrect I/O read (which will destroy later I/O reads).
+  - Store instruction should wait until it is committed in ROB.
+- ROB: Reorder Buffer.
+16 entries.

 ## FPGA test result

+Worst Negative Slack (WNS): 0.108 ns
+Total Negative Slack (TNS): 0.000 ns

 | testcase       | tims (s)   |
 | -------------- | ---------- |